ztylove61/Miniproject/README.md

 Description of iTempTracker
 --------------------------
-The project is a home temperature & Humidity tracking website, where you can login to your account and check your personal status easily.
+The project is a home temperature & Humidity tracking website, where user can login to your account and check your personal status easily.
 Supporting multiple usersby having our own database in mongodb.

 Getting Started